 - pancreatic abscess — a pus-filled hollow in the pancreas

-- diverticulitis - inflammation or infection of the diverticula.
-Diverticula are quite common pouches that form in places such as your intestines and colon that protrude out of the organ’s weak spots
+- diverticulitis — inflammation or infection of the diverticula, common pouches that form in weak places in the intestines and colon

 - hydronephrosis — enlarged kidney due to the backup of urine

 - enlarged liver